microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ![Filter problems](images/tips-and-tricks/script_explorer.png)

 From the explorer you can open a script in the editor, run it as a task, and launch it with the node debugger (when the script defines a debug option like `--inspect-brk`).
+The default action on click is to open the script.
+To run a script on a single click set `npm.scriptExplorerAction` to "run".
 Use the setting `npm.exclude` to exclude scripts in `package.json` files contained in particular folders.

 ## Insiders builds